kwi-dk/UrlLinker/README.rst

   - Port numbers are allowed.

+  - Internationalized Resource Identifiers (IRIs) are allowed.
+Note that the job of converting IRIs to URIs is left to the user's browser.

   - To reduce false positives, UrlLinker verifies that the top-level domain is on the official IANA list of valid TLDs.